 The allocations for government spending for the year ahead are announced by the Minister in the Budget

 social welfare payments and grants to voluntary bodies) as well as capital investment.
-Capital investment includes infrastructural development projects that will be managed over several years, such as those in Project Ireland 2040
+'Capital investment' is investment that includes infrastructural development projects which will be managed over several years, such as those in Project Ireland 2040.

 which takes place throughout the year.
 A more detailed breakdown of the allocations in October’s Budget is then presented in the Revised Estimates Volume

 After the Budget allocations are made, the Department of Public Expenditure and Reform works with the other government departments and offices to help ensure that their expenditure is managed in line with these allocations.
 Learn more about how expenditure is approved here.